Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 The official standards for software quality are ISO25010 and ISO27001.
 These ISO standards are identical in content worldwide.
 Some countries make adjustments to the name of the standard by adding the acronym of the national quality body but this has no impact on the actual content and its requirements.

 A technology roadmap supports the long-range planning of your company.
 One leads to another and in this case you need to demonstrate how your technology supports your product or service initiatives.

-Typical elements that are being reviewed during tech diligence process include:
+Typical elements that are being reviewed during the tech diligence process include:

 Current Tech Stack

 In short, a tech stack is a combination of all software products and programming languages used to create a web or mobile app.

 What language or framework your team is going to use is a very important factor, especially in the early stages.
 It will set the course for everything else that will happen afterward.

 Create a tech stack that fits you best and that will support the growth of the business as a whole.